-Report: Turkey and Russia agree on Syria ceasefire draft
+Turkey and Russia agree on draft Syria ceasefire, report says

 - A ceasefire could give way to political talks in Kazakhstan

-Istanbul, Turkey (CNN)Turkey and Russia have agreed on a draft nationwide ceasefire in Syria, the Turkish state-run news agency Anadolu reported Wednesday.
+Istanbul, Turkey (CNN)Turkey and Russia have reportedly agreed on a draft nationwide ceasefire in Syria, the Turkish state-run news agency Anadolu said Wednesday.

 The report cited a source saying that Ankara and Moscow would try to bring the ceasefire in effect at midnight.
-Terror groups would be excluded from the agreement, it said.
+It said that "terrorist groups" -- such as ISIS and the Al-Qaeda-linked Jabhat al-Nusra -- would be excluded from the agreement.

+It was not immediately clear if any of the Syrian rebel groups were aware of the ceasefire plan.
+CNN has contacted all parties for comment.

+A successful nationwide ceasefire hinges on many fighting factions laying down arms -- forces from Iraq, Iran and Lebanon are also fighting alongside Syrian President Bashar al-Assad's regime.

-If the ceasefire succeeds, the regime and the opposition parties will start political negotiations led by Turkey and Russia in Astana, Kazakhstan.
+If the ceasefire succeeds, the regime and the opposition parties will start political negotiations led by Turkey and Russia in the Kazakhstan capital, Astana.

-It was not immediately clear if any of the Syrian rebel groups have agreed to the ceasefire plan.

-The ceasefire draft comes six days after Syrian regime forces regained control of the key city of Aleppo -- a major turning point in the country's civil war that has raged for nearly six years and has killed an estimated 400,000 people.
+The Turkey-Russia draft ceasefire comes six days after Syrian regime forces regained control of the key city of Aleppo -- a major turning point in the country's civil war that has raged for nearly six years and has killed an estimated 400,000 people.

 Tens of thousands of civilians and rebels were evacuated from the city's east under several deals brokered by Turkey and Russia.